-We first study the rotationally invariant surface in $H_1$ with constant $p$-mean curvature $H=c$ using the Codazzi-like equation \eqref{Codeq}.
-In \cite{RR}, M. Ritor\'{e} and C. Rosales made an investigation on such kinds of surfaces by a first-order ODE system.
-In the present paper, we shall study them again from the point of view of our theory established in the previous paper \cite{CL22} and the present one.
-Let $\Sigma(s,\theta)$ be a rotationally invariant surface in $H_1$ with $H=c$, generated by a generating curve $\gamma(s)=(x(s),0,t(s)),\ x(s)\geq 0$, on the $xt$-plane, that is, $\Sigma$ is parametrized by
+We first study rotationally invariant surfaces in $H_1$ with constant $p$-mean curvature $H=c$ using the Codazzi-like equation \eqref{Codeq}.
+In \cite{Ritore/Rosales:2006}, M.~Ritor\'{e} and C.~Rosales made an investigation on such kinds of surfaces by a first-order ODE system.
+In the present paper, we shall study them again from the point of view of our theory established in the previous paper \cite{ChiuH/LiuH:2022} and the present one.
+Let $\Sigma(s,\theta)$ be a rotationally invariant surface in $H_1$ with $H=c$, generated by the curve~${\gamma(s)=(x(s),0,t(s))}$, $x(s)\geq 0$, on the $xt$-plane, that is, $\Sigma$ is parametrized by

 where $x'^{2}+t'^{2}=1$.
-Here, $'$ means taking a derivative with respect to $s$.
+Here $'$ means taking a derivative with respect to $s$.
 Recall the energy

-which was introduced in \cite{RR} and was shown to be a constant.
-Here $2\lambda=c$ and notice that our $p$-mean curvature differs from the one defined in \cite{RR} by a sign.
-We hence have {\bf Theorem A} and {\bf Theorem B} as follows: \\ \\ {\bf Theorem A:} A curve $\gamma=(x,t)$ is the generating curve of a rotationally invariant surface $\Sigma$ in $H_{1}$ with $H=c\neq 0$ if and only if $\gamma=(x,t)$ is defined by
+which was introduced in \cite{Ritore/Rosales:2006} and was shown to be a constant.
+Here $2\lambda=c$ and notice that our $p$-mean curvature differs from the one defined in \cite{Ritore/Rosales:2006} by a sign.
+Hence, we have Theorems~\ref{TheoremA} and~\ref{TheoremB} as follows.